Juniper/vmx-docker-lwaftr/README.md

 [Install Docker Engine on Linux](https://docs.docker.com/engine/installation/linux/) guide.
 Docker engine 1.12.1 or newer is required to run the lwaftr1 simulation in the tests directory.

+The Qemu patch used to build Qemu comes from https://github.com/snabbco/snabb/pull/332.

 Clone the repo with submodules:

 ```